Biden meets virtually with Congressional Hispanic Caucus members as he fights to stay in 2024 presidential race

 "I thought he did well last night," the lawmaker also said.
 "I thought he did very well this morning … you will be seeing more of the same from him."

-The member of Congress pointed to the president's scheduled interview with NBC's Lester Holt on Monday, as well as his expected campaign appearances.

-The CHC formally expressed support for Mr. Biden this week, but that doesn't mean all its members have publicly agreed to continue to back him.
+The CHC formally expressed support for Mr. Biden this week, though not all of its members have agreed to continue to back him.
 Caucus Chair Nanette Díaz Barragán of California and Deputy Caucus Chair Adriano Espaillat of New York issued a statement Monday night affirming their support for the president's 2024 bid.

 Elected Democrats watched closely Thursday night as the president delivered an hour-long press conference, fielding questions from reporters on his ability to beat Trump and his mental and physical stamina.